 |Rate||Single TaxPayers||Married Filing Jointly||Head of Household||Married Filing Separately|

 As was the case in the past, all wages earned in a given year are taxed at the 1.45% rate for Medicare.
-In 2018, wages paid in excess of $200,000 for Unmarried filers and in excess of $250,000 for Married filers will be subject to an extra 0.9% tax.
+In 2020, wages paid in excess of $200,000 for unmarried filers and in excess of $250,000 for married filers will be subject to an extra 0.9% tax.

 ATRA also increased the estate and gift tax rate from 35 to 40%.
-The gift tax and estate tax exclusion continue to be indexed for inflation and increases to $15,000 (up from $14,000 in 2017) and increase to $5.60 million respectively in 2018 for individuals and $11.2 million for couples.
+The gift tax and estate tax exclusion continue to be indexed for inflation and increases to $15,000 (the same as 2019) and the Unified Credit increases to $11.58 million in 2020.

 According to the IRS, approximately two out of every three taxpayers claim the standard deduction on their income tax returns.
-In 2018, the standard deductions effectively doubled for most taxpayers, including:
+In 2020, this value increased slightly over the prior year for most taxpayers, including:

 The amount deducted for each exemption claimed on a federal income tax return was eliminated in 2018 by the Tax Cuts and Jobs Act.

 Studies funded by the IRS continue to reflect the price of gasoline.
 The standard mileage deductions (or reimbursement rates) appear in the following table: